 What is semolina?

-Semolina (rava / suji) is the coarse flour made from durum wheat and is usually golden or off-white in color.
-It is used for making a variety of dishes including porridge, bread, and even pasta.
+Semolina (rava / suji) is a coarse flour made from durum wheat and is usually golden or off-white in color.
+It is used for making a variety of dishes, including porridge, bread, and even pasta.
 It is a high-gluten product that is rich in vitamins, minerals, and carbohydrates.